outsmartchad/solana-trading-cli/README.md

 ## Features ✅:

+- **Developer CLI:**
-- Create a new SPL token and it will automatically mint to your wallet
+- Create a new SPL token (on SOL mainnet/devnet) and it will automatically mint to your wallet
 - Integrates both **user-defined priority fee and jito tips** that land transactions faster
 - Burn a percentage of a token
 - Revoke mint and freeze authority of a token
 - boost volume of a token by creating buy and sell orders in just **one transaction**
-- **Add liquidity** to a pool
+- **Add or Remove liquidity** to a pool
-- **Remove liquidity** from a pool
-- Swap tokens in a **raydium dex's AMM pool**
+- Swap tokens in a **raydium dex's AMM pool and JUP Swap API**
-- Query the most liquid pool in a raydium dex by just providing the token address
-- Buy a token using SOL using raydium
+- Buy or sell a token using SOL using raydium and JUP
-- Sell a token for SOL using raydium
-- **Buy, Sell, and Create token and market in pump.fun**
+- **Buy, Sell, and launch token in pump.fun**
 - Check the balance of a token in your wallet

+- **Trader CLI:**
+- Optimized Copy Trading Program with auto-buy&sell
+- detecting-dips Program with auto-buy&sell

 ## Features in Development 🚧:

+- With user-defined Jito tips and priority Lamports supported for every command
 - A Website for anyone to do these thing with their browser-based wallet
-- Function to **create a market for your token on raydium**
 - **More dexes support**, (Orca, Meteora, etc.)
-- **Profitable functions** for Memecoin dev and Trading strategies dev
+- **More Profitable functions** for Trading dev
 - **Phantom wallet integration**
 - more features to come...